awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/use-stream-manager-in-custom-components.md

 ------

-   For more information about how to develop and test components, see [Create local AWS IoT Greengrass components](create-components.md)\.
+   For more information about how to develop and test components, see [Create AWS IoT Greengrass components](create-components.md)\.

 ### Use the Stream Manager SDK for Python<a name="use-stream-manager-sdk-python"></a>